 Neurofeedback Therapy sessions last 60 minutes.
 Schedule Neurofeedback Therapy 2-3 times weekly for the number of sessions recommended by your physician and based on the purchased package.
 Schedule a baseline Brain Map or QEEG before starting Neurofeedback Therapy for customized protocol design and to evaluate concerns and observe benefit overtime.

 Recent events regarding the long-term repercussions of traumatic brain injury have raised both our awareness and interest in applying effective restorative treatments.
-Symptoms of acute and chronic brain trauma include problems with attention, impulse and emotional control, memory loss, anxiety, insomnia, and depression.
+Symptoms of acute and chronic brain trauma include problems with attention, impulse and emotional control, personality changes, memory loss, anxiety, depression, and insomnia.
 Symptoms arising from brain trauma are debilitating enough in some patients to affect ability to work, keep up in school, and sustain normal tasks of daily living.
 Mood disorders often rise straining relationships and reducing focus and executive functioning.
-It can quickly bring a normal life to a complete standstill.
+It can quickly bring a normal functional life to a complete standstill.

 Current guidelines still rely predominantly on watching and waiting.
 Following a mild TBI there are a few strategies that have been historically applied to help with cognitive restoration and functioning.
 Results are modest at best and leave some only partially recovered even after 18 months.